bronsonavila/gptodo/README.md

 ### The Solution

-GPTodo converts my shopping list photo into a checklist.
+GPToDo converts my shopping list photo into a checklist.
 I take a picture of my whiteboard, upload it, and check off items as I shop.
 Easy.

 ---